 Step 4: Factor in installation costs and timing

-While you may be thinking of costs in terms of the up-front costs of your carpet, that’s not exactly the whole picture.
+When selecting commercial carpets for your project, you may be thinking of costs in terms of the up-front costs of your carpet, but that’s not exactly the whole picture.
 You also need to consider your carpet installation when budgeting and setting the timeline for your project.

-For example, choosing carpet tiles can reduce the complexity and the amount of time spent installing.
+For example, choosing carpet tiles can reduce the complexity and the amount of time spent installing the commercial carpets.
 Likewise, it will reduce the amount of waste produced in the process and lower the total cost of installation.